 Sanders County Republican Central Committee v.
 Bullock - This case involves a challenge to a Montana statute prohibiting political parties from endorsing, contributing to, and spending money in support of candidates in the state's nonpartisan judicial elections.
 The case was heard by a Ninth Circuit panel, which struck down the endorsement and expenditure bans.
 On July 5, 2013, Montana petitioned the Ninth Circuit to re-hear arguments en banc.
 On August 16, 2013, the Ninth Circuit declined to hear the case en banc, allowing the panel’s decision to stand.
+On January 13, 2014, Montana petitioned the U.S. Supreme Court for certiorari, seeking to have the Ninth Circuit's opinion reversed and remanded.
+On February 24, 2014, the Supreme Court denied Montana's petition.
 In Montana, political parties will now be permitted to endorse candidates and make expenditures in the state’s nonpartisan judicial elections.

 Dobson v.
 Arizona - Article VI of the Arizona Constitution created the Commission on Appellate Court Appointments and requires the Commission to nominate “not less than three” candidates to the governor in order to fill judicial vacancies.
 In 2012, the legislature placed a referendum measure on the ballot to amend this article with Proposition 115, which would have increased the minimum number of candidates the Commission was required to nominate.
 Over 70 percent of Arizona voters rejected this measure.